 - Additional resources, challenges, and journaling & discussion prompts

-- All sessions take place via Zoom and will be recorded (audio only)
+- All sessions take place live, via Zoom (sessions are not recorded)

 - The registration process begins with a conversation because our time together will be a conversation